Living-with-machines/CensusGeocoder/README.md

 ## How does it work?

-It uses a geo-blocking and fuzzy string matching.
+It uses geo-blocking and fuzzy string matching.
 You can pick any or all census years in [Integrated Census Microdata (I-CeM)](#integrated-census-microdata-i-cem) and link them to a target geometry dataset (or datasets) of your choosing.
-It uses boundary datasets of historic administrative units (e.g. Parishes, Registration Sub-Districts) for each census year (1851-1911) and country (England and Wales, or Scotland) to assign census addresses and target geometry addresses to the appropriate historic administrative unit.
+It uses the relevant boundary datasets of historic administrative units (e.g. Parishes, Registration Sub-Districts) for each census year (1851-1911) and country (England and Wales, or Scotland) to assign census addresses and target geometry addresses to the appropriate historic administrative unit.
 This restricts fuzzy string matching between census and target geometry addresses to the correct historic boundary and disambiguates common street names found across the country (e.g. High Street), resulting in higher quality matches.

 The figure below gives an overview of the process: